Romania in the Eurovision Song Contest 2009: At Eurovision

 The Eurovision Song Contest 2009, at the Olympic Indoor Arena in Moscow, consisted of two semi-finals on 12 and 14 May, respectively, and the final on 16 May.
 According to Eurovision rules, all participating countries except the host and the "Big Four" (France, Germany, Spain and the United Kingdom) were required to advance from a semi-final to compete in the final; the top ten countries from each semi-finals progressed to the final.
 In Romania, the show was broadcast on TVR, with Dan Manoliu as the country's head of delegation.
 Elena was scheduled for technical rehearsals on 4, 8 and 11 May.
 She performed 14th in the first semi-final, preceded by North Macedonia and followed by Finland, and sang 22nd in the Grand Final, preceded by Ukraine and followed by the United Kingdom.

 The concept of Elena's show—directed by Bobo Bărbulescu—was a "modern reinterpretation" of the Ieles, feminine creatures in Romanian mythology.
 Thus, the four female dancers accompanying the singer onstage wore hair extensions and "shredded mermaid frocks"; Elena sported a flesh-colored dress and high heels.
 She was also aided by the background vocalist Lucia Dumitrescu.
 3D computer graphics were used during the performance, seeing a "mysterious" forest bloom as a sunrise is depicted.
 The show further made use of a 100 kg fiberglass-and-polyurethane throne.
-Alongside Bărbulescu, Oana Draghici was hired as the art director, Ioana Macarie as the choreographer and Matei Ovejad as the special effects supervisor.
+Alongside Bărbulescu, Oana Drăghici was hired as the art director, Ioana Macarie as the choreographer and Matei Ovejad as the special effects supervisor.